PopupViewModel

 {action: ActionButton|ActionToggle}

-Fires after the user clicks on an action or action toggle inside a popup.
+Fires after the user clicks on an action or action toggle in the action bar.

 Event Details